South Ayrshire (council Area)

 Economy

 The economy of South Ayrshire, like many other areas, was badly affected during the worldwide financial crisis from 2009 to 2012.
 Despite this, total Gross Value Added for South Ayrshire has seen a steady increase over the last 20 years, reaching a peak in 2015 of £2.4 billion.
 South Ayrshire's GVA represents 1.9% of the total Scottish Gross Value Added income which is consistent with the previous 20 years.
-By 2022, South Ayrshire Gross Domestic Product (GDP) estimates stood at £2.710 million.
+By 2022, South Ayrshire Gross Domestic Product (GDP) estimates stood at £2.710 billion.

 The largest employment industry in South Ayrshire and Scotland is the public administration, education and health sector.
 Compared with Scotland, proportionally there are more South Ayrshire residents employed in this sector than Scotland, while there are proportionally fewer employed in banking, finance and insurance sector than Scotland.
-Despite being a costal area, the smallest employment in South Ayrshire is in the agriculture and fishing sector.
+Despite being a coastal area, the smallest employment in South Ayrshire is in the agriculture and fishing sector.

 Regional Economic Partnership